huobinzy/carla/Docs/build_windows.md

 To build the modified version of Unreal Engine:

-1. In a terminal, navigate to the location you want to save Unreal Engine and clone the 4.24 branch:
+1. In a terminal, cmd window or Windows PowerShell, navigate to the location you want to save Unreal Engine and clone the 4.24 branch:

         git clone --depth=1 -b 4.24 https://github.com/EpicGames/UnrealEngine.git

     !!!
 Note
         Keep the Unreal Engine folder as close as `C:\\` as you can because if the path exceeds a certain length then `Setup.bat` will return errors in step 3.
+If you can not clone or download UnrealEngine, even found UnrealEngine repository from Github, you should firstly apply to join in Epic Games organization in Github.

 2. Inside Unreal Engine's source folder, download the patch and apply it: